there4/markdown-resume/README.md

 # Markdown Resume Generator

-2.0 Work in progress, unstable and not yet ready for use.

-- [x] Update composer for symfony dependencies
-- [ ] Add pake and phar generator
-- [ ] Update bin with new generated phar
-- [x] Convert to new command structure
-- [ ] Update help files

-## Description

 Turn a simple Markdown document into an elegant resume with both a perfect pdf printable format, and a responsive css3 html5 file.
 You can view a sample at the [blog post for the project][blog].